chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/set!.md

 ```
 "(" "set!"
 ID expression ")"
 ```
-The identifier needs to be already defined in the current scope; otherwise, an error occurs.
+The identifier needs to be visible in the current scope; otherwise, an error occurs.
 The evaluation result of the assignment itself is unspecified.

 ## Examples